cielecki/day-composer/docs/user-guide.md

 ### Working with Example Content

-When you first create the starter pack, you might be hesitant to delete the example content right away:
+When you first create the starter kit, you might be hesitant to delete the example content right away:

 - It's completely fine to keep the examples initially as you learn how the system works.
 - You can gradually replace sections with your own information as you become more comfortable.